 The Gardasil vaccine is given in three doses within a year.
 After the first dose you’re asked to return at two months and six months to complete the course.
 Even if you’ve already had warts, it’s unlikely that you’ll have been infected with all four major types – so we recommend this vaccination for everyone.
 The efficacy of this vaccine has been demonstrated in Australia, and their school vaccine programme now includes boys too.

 Gardasil for gay and bisexual men

 Gardasil for heterosexual men and women

 At the moment, the NHS doesn’t provide wart vaccinations for heterosexual men.
 The NHS provides a free vaccine programme for girls aged 12 – 13.
 If you missed this and are 18 or over, male or female, we can provide you with a three dose schedule.
 There’s no routine screening at present for the warts virus, so there’s no way of knowing if your partner/s have warts or are passing it on.
 In order to stop wart infection, and the possibility of associated cancers, we’ve decided to begin providing Gardasil privately and offering it to all.

 Gardasil is an expensive vaccine.
 We’re providing it to you as cheaply as we can, and offer the full course of the original Gardasil (three vaccinations) at £400.

 We are pleased to announce that we can also offer the new Gardasil 9 vaccination.

 The original Gardasil protects against the four main types of wart virus – and the new formulation, Gardasil 9 protects against nine – giving extended immunity.
-We are offering this at the price of £520.
+We are offering this at a new lower price of £465.
 Like the original Gardasil, it is given in three doses at two and six months after the first dose.